Pingasmaster/introduction-linux/docs/contents/tp1.md

     There exists two types of paths: absolute and relative.

     1. An *absolute* path is based on the root of the tree and starts with `/`, for example: `/home/debian` is the absolute path to the user debian's home directory.
 It remains valid regardless of the context.
     2. A *relative* path is relative to the current directory where the user is located.
+This is often used to simplify access to the documents and folders available in the current folder without using the full path, which would be inconvenient.
 For example, if the current directory is `/home/debian`, the relative path `./Documents` refers to the directory `/home/debian/Documents`.
+Actually, the `./` in `./Documents` is not mandatory and can be omitted.

-A path that starts with something other than `/` or `~` is a relative path.
+    Any path that starts with something other than `/` or `~` is a relative path, while any path starting by `.`, `..` or nothing is a relative one.

     The `.` references the current directory.
 The `..` references the parent directory.